 2022 - Research and Creation Grant.
 Canada Council for the Art

-FEATURED IN (see images below)
+FEATURED IN (see gallery below)

 Anahita Azrahimi, "Introducing the 2021 Artists", Juror’s Picks Review.
 Toronto Outdoor Art Fair, May 19, 2021.
 Online Newsletter.